Catalytic Converter Issues?

 How Much Does It Cost to Replace a Catalytic Converter?

 To determine the average cost to replace a catalytic converter, sever factors must be considered, such as:

 Vehicle make and model

-For instance if your car model dates back to the nineties, then the catalytic converter replacement is going to be much less than compared to a car bought in the 2000s.
-Depending upon the model, the cost of the unit could be a few hundred bucks or maybe a couple thousand to replace a catalytic converter!
+If your car model dates back to the nineties, then the catalytic converter replacement is going to be much less than compared to a car bought in the 2000s.
+Depending upon the model, the cost of the unit could be a few hundred bucks up to a couple thousand to replace a catalytic converter!

-Remember not all catalytic converters are created same.
-There are universal fit units that cost less than $100, and direct fit, purpose built ones that can be $1000 or more.
+Remember not all catalytic converters are created the same.
+There are universal fit units that cost less than $100, and direct fit, purpose-built converters can cost $1000 or more.
 There is also a big difference in the internal design of a converter.
 As stated, they are made of catalyst metals like palladium, platinum, etc. Cheaper units generally have a much lower density of these particles, so they are less efficient and fail quickly.
 Expensive units have high catalyst density, often up to 6 times as compared to the budget versions.

 Labor costs to replace a catalytic converter can range anywhere between $70 and $130 an hour.
-The amount of time needed to replace the catalytic converter has to be factored in as well, which varies for every car.
-It depends very much on placement, accessibility, and what your mechanic needs to do to replace the unit.
-They might have to cut out the old welded converter and clamp in a new one.
+The amount of time needed to replace the catalytic converter must be factored in as well, which varies for every car.
+It varies depending on the placement, accessibility, and what your mechanic needs to do to replace the unit.
+They might have to cut out the old, welded converter and clamp in a new one.
 You have to pay more for vehicles with dual exhaust systems, as it means twice the labor cost and expenditures of components.